PipedreamHQ/roadmap/.github/ISSUE_TEMPLATE/app---service-integration.md

 **Is lack of support preventing you from building workflows, or do you have a workaround?**

-**Are there specific app events you'd like to see as triggers (event that run a workflow)?**
-For example, trigger a workflow when I receive a new email in Gmail.

-**Are there specific actions you'd use for this app?**
+**Are there specific actions, or triggers, you'd like to see for this app?
+Please let us know here or use the Action and Trigger issue templates to open requests for each!**
-For example, "Send a message" for Slack.